-The focus of the Trust continues to be the provision of assistance to licensed jockeys, apprentices, and their families.
+The focus of the Trust continues to be the provision of assistance to licensed jockeys, apprentices and their families.
 A large part of our support goes toward professional jockeys that have left the industry following retirement (the age at which jockeys retire is well below the national retirement age) or sometimes and unfortunately through a career ending injury.

 One of the areas where the Trust has seen increasing level of activity in recent years is in the area of career coaching and re-skilling.
-We believe that assisting jockeys who wish to prepare for another career in retirement or who wish to pursue further education to allow them to develop new careers should be fully supported.
-The trustees meet regularly to consider applications from those requesting assistance and the details and the number of cases and the type of assistance provided are presented within the report.
+We believe that assisting jockeys who wish to prepare for another career in retirement or who wish to pursue further education to allow them develop new careers should be fully supported.
+The Trustees meet regularly to consider applications from those requesting assistance and the details and the number of cases and the type of assistance provided are presented within the report.

-The team who provides the assistance and meet with beneficiaries is led by Joe Kenny our acting CEO.
+The team who provide the assistance and meet with beneficiaries is led by Joe Kenny our CEO.
 Colin Fallon is Director of Services and provides direct support as well as assisting beneficiaries in accessing support where appropriate.
 Colin helps in preparing the cases for the Trustees to assess and make decisions.

-Katie McManamon joined the Trust in 2021 and is our career coach.
+Katie McManamon is our career coach.
 Katie provides coaching and assistance to jockeys wishing to access education or career advice and she has also been instrumental in carrying out research into education standards within the industry.
-Barbara Murphy is the administrator for the Trust and maintains all the records and keeps the office in good order.
-I would like to pay a heartfelt tribute to all of the staff who work on behalf of the trust and who not only maintained services throughout the pandemic but ensured that all of the additional demands that were made on the Trust were met in a timely and efficient manner.
+Barbara Murphy is the administrator for the Trust and maintains all of the records and keeps the office in good order.
+I would like to pay tribute to all of the staff who work on behalf of the Trust and who ensured that all of the demands that were made on the Trust were met in a timely and efficient manner.